 The York Dungeon contains flashing lights at the start of the tour which may affect visitors with photosensitive epilepsy.
 We recommend speaking to a member of the team before you enter and begin your tour so we can fully brief you on the locations strobe lighting is used.
 An alternative route will be provided for guests who would like to bypass these areas.
 The Curse of The Witch show uses strobe lighting effects which may not be suitable for persons with Photo Sensitive Epilepsy.

-DROP BENCHES, DROP FLOOR AND FLASHING LIGHTS - DICK TURPIN, JORVIK, YORK PLAGUE HOUSE, YORK CASTLE PRISON
+DROP FLOOR AND FLASHING LIGHTS - VENGEANCE OF THE VIKINGS, YORK PLAGUE HOUSE, YORK CASTLE PRISON

-In Dick Turpin the seating benches drop down with a sudden movement.
-In Jorvik, there is a sudden drop floor effect.
+In Vengeance of the Vikings, there is a sudden drop floor effect.
 The ground beneath your feet will slightly - but suddenly - drop down and return to its original position twice.